1988 Winter Olympics: Canada's development as a winter sport nation

 In light of the 1976 Summer Olympics' disastrous financial legacy, the Calgary Olympic organizing committee, OCO'88, parlayed its ability to generate television and sponsorship revenues, along with the three levels of government support, into what was ultimately a C$170 million surplus.
 While OCO'88 reported officially a surplus after the Games were over, the accounting practices of the final report did not include federal, provincial, and municipal capital and operations funding infrastructures.

 The overall surplus was turned into endowment funds that were split between Canada Olympic Park (C$110 million) and CODA.
 They were subsequently reformed later, in order to manage the Olympic facilities with a trust fund that had grown steadily to be worth over C$200 million by 2013.
 Consequently, all five primary facilities built for the 1988 Winter Olympics remained operational for their intended purposes, 25 years after the Games concluded.
 Calgary and Canmore became the heart of winter sports in Canada, as CODA (now known as WinSport) established itself as the nation's leader in developing elite winter athletes.
 For the 2006 Winter Olympics, a quarter of Canada's Olympic winter athletes were from the Calgary region and three-quarters of its medalists were from or trained in Alberta.

 Before 1988, Canada was not a winter sports power.
 The nation's five overall medals won in Calgary was its second-best total at a Winter Olympics, behind the seven overall medals it won at the 1932 Winter Olympics in Lake Placid, New York.
 After 1988, Canada won an increasing number of gold and overall medals at each successive Winter Olympics.
 It culminated in an overall performance of 26 medals won at the 2010 Winter Olympics, which included the previous Olympic record of 14 gold medals.
 Until 2010, Norway won the most Olympic gold medals on home soil at the 1952 Winter Olympics.
-However, Norway recaptured the record of winning the most Olympic gold medals at a single Winter Olympics, at 16.
+However, Norway recaptured the record of winning the most Olympic gold medals at a single Winter Olympics in 2022, claiming 16.
 At the 2018 Winter Olympics, Canada earned its highest overall medal count in the Winter Olympics to date, with a total of 29 medals.